General Terms and Conditions

 3 Definitions

-”Subscription” means the agreement under which the Licenses are granted to the Subscriber.
+”Subscription” refers to the agreement under which the Licenses are issued to the Subscriber’s affiliates.

 "Contract Period" refers. to the contract period in accordance with your Subscription agreement.

-“Seller” means the selling party of the Subscription agreement.
-For sake of clarity, Seller refers to Playvation or any authorized reseller of Playvation, whatever the case may be.
+“Seller” refers to the party that has sold You the Subscription agreement.
+For sake of clarity, Seller may refer to Playvation or an authorized reseller of Playvation, whatever the case may be.

 "Data Subject" means an individual who is the subject of Personal Data.

-"Data Protection Legislation" means all applicable data protection laws including GDPR and any applicable national implementing laws, regulations and secondary legislation relating to the processing of Personal Data and the Privacy and Electronic Communications Directive (2002/58/EC) and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2003/2426).
+"Data Protection Legislation" refers to all applicable data protection laws including GDPR and any applicable national implementing laws, regulations and secondary legislation relating to the processing of Personal Data and the Privacy and Electronic Communications Directive (2002/58/EC) and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2003/2426).

-“User Terms of Service” means the contract between Playvation and the End User regarding the terms and conditions to which the End User must abide to agree in order to access and use the Service.
+“User Terms of Service” refers to a contractual agreement between Playvation and the End User, specifying the terms and conditions which the End User must agree to and comply with to obtain access to and utilize the Service.

-4.1 Contract period applicable to Subscription is twelve (12) calendar months.
-Your Subscription starts on your contract start date stated on your Subscription and will renew automatically on your annual renewal date (the “Annual Renewal Date”), that occurs every 12 calendar months, until you cancel.
+4.1 The contract period applicable to the Subscription is twelve (12) calendar months.
+Your Subscription starts on your contract start date stated in your Subscription and will renew automatically on your annual renewal date (the “Annual Renewal Date”), that occurs every 12 calendar months, until you terminate your Subscription.

-4.2 Should you terminate your Subscription prior to your Annual Renewal Date your Subscription is subject to early termination fee (the “Early Termination Fee”).
+4.2 Should you terminate your Subscription prior to your Annual Renewal Date, your Subscription is subject to an early termination fee (the “Early Termination Fee”).

 1. Paid Monthly: you will be invoiced once a month on your monthly invoicing date.
 You can cancel your Subscription at any time; however, you will be charged 50% of your remaining contract obligation and your Subscription will continue until the end of that month’s invoicing period.